10 Things I Hate About You: Plot

-Joey offers to pay Patrick to take Kat to the prom so he can take Bianca.
-He initially refuses, but relents when Joey offers him more money.
-Although Kat is still angry with Patrick, he eventually wins her over by serenading her, accompanied by the Padua High School marching band, with a performance of "Can't Take My Eyes Off You" by Frankie Valli, and she returns the favor by assisting him in sneaking out of detention.
-Their subsequent date turns romantic, but Kat becomes suspicious when Patrick insists that she accompany him to the prom, which she adamantly opposes.
+Joey pays Patrick more money to take Kat to the prom so he can take Bianca.
+Although Kat is still angry with Patrick, he wins her over by serenading her with a performance of "Can't Take My Eyes Off You" by Frankie Valli, and she returns the favor by helping him sneak out of detention.
+Their subsequent date turns romantic and they kiss, but she becomes suspicious when he insists she accompany him to the prom, which she adamantly opposes.

-Irritated at not being asked to the prom by Cameron, Bianca accepts Joey's invitation, but Walter declines to allow it unless Kat accompanies her.
-Kat confesses to Bianca that she dated Joey when they were freshmen and, succumbing to peer pressure, had sex with him, later regretting it.
-After Joey dumped her, she vowed against doing anything out of peer pressure.
-Bianca insists that she can decide her own life, so Kat goes to the prom with Patrick, and Bianca goes to the prom with Cameron instead of Joey.
-Joey goes to the prom with Chastity.
-At the prom, Bianca learns from Chastity that Joey was planning to have sex with Bianca that night.
-Angry that Bianca has spurned him for Cameron, Joey reveals his arrangement with Patrick, which causes Kat to leave, heartbroken.
-Joey then shoves Michael and punches Cameron, but Bianca then punches him for hurting her, Kat, and Cameron.
-Bianca and Cameron share another kiss.
+Irritated that Cameron has delayed asking her to the prom, Bianca accepts Joey's invitation, but Walter declines to allow it unless Kat accompanies her.
+Kat confesses to Bianca that she dated Joey when they were freshmen and, succumbing to peer pressure, had sex with him once and regretted it.
+After Joey dumped her, she vowed against doing things out of peer pressure, and stays unsocial to protect Bianca.
+Importantly, Kat's brief relationship with Joey happened close to the time in which Kat and Bianca's estranged mother left them.

+Bianca insists that she should be able to have her own experiences, so Kat decides to go to the prom with Patrick.
+This lets Bianca go as well, and she attends the prom with Cameron instead of Joey.
+At the prom, Bianca learns from Chastity that Joey was planning to have sex with Bianca that night, and had made a bet about it with his friends.
+Angry that Bianca spurned him for Cameron, Joey confronts Patrick, revealing that he had paid Patrick to date Kat and leaving her heartbroken.
+Joey punches Cameron, but Bianca punches and beats him for hurting her, Kat, and Cameron.

-The following day, Bianca reconciles with Kat and begins dating Cameron.
-Comfortable that Kat can handle herself, Walter allows her to attend Sarah Lawrence College.
-For an assignment in which the students were tasked to write their own versions of William Shakespeare's Sonnet 141, Kat reads aloud a poem she wrote, entitled "10 Things I Hate About You", revealing that she still loves and cares about Patrick.
+The following day, Bianca reconciles with Kat, and is now officially dating Cameron.
+For an assignment in which the students were tasked to write their own versions of William Shakespeare's Sonnet 141, Kat reads aloud her version, entitled "10 Things I Hate About You", revealing that she still cares for Patrick.
 He surprises her with a Fender Stratocaster that he bought with the money Joey paid him, and confesses that he has fallen for her.
 Kat forgives him, and they reconcile with a kiss.